 • Write in the active voice instead of the passive voice to make it easy for readers to understand who did what.
-Use the first person ("I") to describe what you did.
+Use the first person ("I") to describe what you did, although this may seem uncomfortable for you in the first moment, since this is not that common in German language.

-2.5.
-Tables and figures
+2.5 Tables and figures

 The design of your tables should be plain and simple.
 Tables should be formatted as follows: Arrange the data so that columns of like material read down, not across.
 The headings should be sufficiently clear so that the meaning of the data is understandable without reference to the text.
 Tables should have expressive titles and sufficient experimental detail in a legend immediately following the title to be understandable without reference to the text.
 Each column in a table must have a heading, and abbreviations, when necessary, should be defined in the legend or footnote.
 Number tables and figures consecutively (one series for tables, one for figures).
-Choose an appropriate position for each table/figure, i.e. they should provide a clear added value for the reader at the point of your argumentation where you place them.
+Choose an appropriate position for each table/figure, i.e. they should provide a clear benefit for the reader at the point of your argumentation where you place them.